mbmccormick/mbmccormick.github.io/_posts/2010-04-13-making-bonjour-airport-express-and-windows-7-play-nice.md

 ---
 layout: post
-title: 'Making Bonjour, Airport Express, and Windows 7 play nice'
+title: "Making Bonjour, Airport Express, and Windows 7 play nice"
 ---

 So I have an Airport Express which I use as my wireless router and print server.
 The first week or so, this was wonderful.
 I was printing using Windows 7 from anywhere on my network.
 They could print any time they wanted, for free!
 Recently, though, I've been having some headaches with Bonjour.